massivemadness/Fragula/README.md

 fragment view.
 To start listening scroll events you need to retrieve `SwipeController` and set `OnSwipeListener` as shown below:

-> **Note**
-> Currently shared element transitions between destinations are not supported in any form.

 ```kotlin
 class DetailFragment : Fragment(R.layout.fragment_detail) {